EdData/LondonHousingProject/README.md

 <img width="1087" alt="V_Population_HousingAvailability_HousingPrice" src="https://user-images.githubusercontent.com/119752965/213745774-d9dcb978-1004-4238-9dd0-28beac47f222.png">

+-- Population-to-Housing

+-- Population affects the number of houses needed, yet population itself will not have direct affect on demand as more than one person can live in each home.
+Therefore, we will need to consider the Average Household Size in our calculation.Google suggests this number to be '2.4' in London.

+-- Total Households = (Population Size)/(2.4)

+-- To find a more accurate, Population-TotalHousing-Ratio, we will include Total Households in the ratio.

+-- Population-TotalHousing Ratio = (Total Households)/(Total Number of Houses)

+-- The Population-TotalHousing Ratio will help us analyse population density of London over the years.
+A ratio greater than 1 will mean there is over-crowding.
+Lower than 1 can suggest that there is a surplus of housing in the area.
+This ratio is not perfect, but gives us a better understand of total households and house availability.

+-- Analysis:

 -- Looking at the years from 2001-2018.
 Not including what we discovered to be the years where England was recovering from the recession (2008-2013).

 -- We can see that the rise in the price-to-income ratio from 2014 onwards has a correlation to the housing availability.
 As stated previously Population-TotalHousing-Ratio greater than 1 means that there is an overcrowding in an area.

 -- Which helps us understand why prices were increasing at such a high rate amongst these years.
 Increased demand from lack of housing.

--- It also helps us to understand why people were still so eager to buy at these high prices,  because the housing availability was low.
+It also helps us to understand why people were still so eager to buy at these high prices, because the housing availability was low.

 -- ------------------------------------------------------------------------------------------------------------------------

 View 4: [View_PriceToIncome_HomeownershipRate.csv](https://github.com/EdData/LondonHousingProject/files/10467924/View_PriceToIncome_HomeownershipRate.csv)

 <img width="1051" alt="View_PriceToIncome_HomeownershipRate" src="https://user-images.githubusercontent.com/119752965/213745794-84026a25-5278-42d0-8b1b-be7f6acb7794.png">

+-- Job-Density Ratio:

+-- The Job-Density Ratio, shows the total number of jobs in an area and compares it tot he working population. his ratio can also help us understand why an area might be more popular to live in.

+-- Google estimates that 76.1% of people in the UK are of working age.
+So I will adjust the population accordingly to retrieve this value for each year.

+-- Job-Density Ratio = (0.761 * Population Size)/(Number of Jobs)

+-- A high Job-Desnity Ratio means there are more people of working age than there are jobs available.

+-- Job-Area Ratio:

+-- The Job-Area Ratio shows the density of jobs available per.
+Km^2.
+This ratio can help us further analyse the number job opportunities of a specific area.
+In this case London.

+-- The area values given in the Yearly table is in hecters.
+To get Km^2 we simply have to times by 0.01.

+-- Job-Area Ratio = (Number of Jobs)/(Area Size * 0.01)

+-- A high Job-Area means there are a lot of jobs available per Km^2, which will in turn increase demand for housing.
+A lower job density will signify the opposite, and suggests a less efficient economy.

+-- Analysis:

+-- The Job-Density Ratio begins to drop in the later years 2014 onwards, which can also show that the economy recovered from the financial crisis in these years (1.16).
+More jobs available in an area means the economy is healthy and growing, which is visible in the later years.
+This is beneficial for the labour market as more people can work.

 -- From this data we can see that the Job-Density decreased as there was an increase in the Job-Area ratio.
 This is expected, as when there are more jobs available in an area then more people will be working.